brettwatson77/canopy/README.md

+Home of Forrest Manager and The Ranger Network where magic-trees protect your projects using the power of treeFS.
+Care for your files, elevate structure, and kick your relative paths in the face!

-you wont find a README here....
+but you won't find a README here....

-..all we have un Canopy is a ROOTME
+..all Canopy has is a ROOTME?